haflang/heron/README.md

 ```

 To build images for any of the FPGA targets, you'll also need to install Vivado
-ensure it's available from your `$PATH` environment.
+and ensure it's available from your `$PATH` environment.
 This repo expects [Vivado
 2023.1](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html),
 but other versions should work with minor modification.